flywirecorp/flystyles/docs/css-guidelines.md

 #### ComponentName.is-stateOfComponent

-Use `is-stateName` to reflect changes to a component's state.
-The state name must be camel case.
+Use `is-stateName` or `has-stateName` to reflect changes to a component's state.
+Normally used for javascript interactions.
+The state name must be camelCase.
 **Never style these classes directly; they should always be used as an adjoining class.**

 This means that the same state names can be used in multiple contexts, but